kynmskumalo-debug/BMW-sales-data-/README.md

 <b>Price Cluster using KMeans</b>

-Using clustering to group by price, milease and engine size.Reveals market segments like budge, mid-range and premuim
+Using clustering to group by price, milease and engine size.Reveals market segments like budget, mid-range and premuim